ModyQyW/fabric/docs/guide/formatter/prettier.md

 # Prettier

-Prettier is a widely-adopted code formatter with good support for JavaScript / TypeScript / JSX / TSX / CSS / SCSS / Vue, and it's my top pick for formatters.
+Prettier is a widely adopted code formatter with good support for JavaScript / TypeScript / JSX / TSX / CSS / SCSS / Vue, and it's my top pick for formatters.

 ::: tip Other options
 [Biome](https://biomejs.dev/) 和 [dprint](https://dprint.dev/) are the up-and-comers.
 You might consider using them if you think Prettier is slow, but you'll need to configure them yourself.
 Be careful: they are not 100% compatible with Prettier, and their support for CSS / SCSS / Vue is limited, so you may get unexpected results.